 One of the most important keys to a successful reverse mortgage is knowing you’re getting the right loan for you, the first time.
 And the right lender will understand your needs, since the loan is all about you, not the lender.

 We at Longbridge Financial are committed to recommending the reverse mortgage program only after we are certain the program is right for you and meets your needs.
 We’ll get to know you, your goals, your home, and your finances as we discuss your options.
-Better yet, you can rest assured that if we ever feel like the loan is not the best option for you, we will tell you so.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 Whether you’re planning your own retirement or taking steps to help a loved one prepare, a reverse mortgage loan is a big decision.
 Finding the right lender is not only the first step, but perhaps the most important step in considering a reverse mortgage.
 From answering all of your questions and addressing any concerns, to helping you understand your options and which product could best fit your unique needs, the right lender not only simplifies the reverse mortgage process, but goes above and beyond to make your experience the best it can be.